davidmolina/davidmolina.github.io/resume.md

 I am an entrepreneur who served over a decade in uniform, both enlisted and officer, currently focused on building a federal and commercial contracting company from the ground up.
 Previously, I ran for the state legislature (and lost), and prior to this self-taught myself Ruby on Rails and built [operationcode.org](https://operationcode.org/) to petition Congress to expand the New GI Bill to include [code schools](https://operationcode.org/code_schools).

 I earned an B.A. in Political Science and Officer Commission in Infantry from Army ROTC at Oregon State University and originally from a small farming town just 60 miles north of Seattle called Mount Vernon.
-When not making things happen, I'm documenting my life's journey over on [instagram](https://www.instagram.com/p/BwiS-u0AAYe/?utm_source=ig_web_button_share_sheet).
+When not making things happen, I'm documenting my life's journey over on [instagram](https://www.instagram.com/davidcmolina) and [Snapchat - @davidcmolina](https://snapchat.com/add/davidcmolina).

 ## Experience